oOo0oOo/lean-lsp-mcp/README.md

 ### 2. Run `lake build`

-`lean-lsp-mcp` will run `lake build` in the project root upon startup.
+`lean-lsp-mcp` will run `lake build` in the project root to use the language server (for most tools).
 Some clients (e.g. Cursor) might timeout during this process.
 Therefore, it is recommended to run `lake build` manually before starting the MCP.
-This ensures a faster startup time and avoids timeouts.
+This ensures a faster build time and avoids timeouts.

 E.g. on Linux/MacOS:
 ```bash